Mr Michel Neeff - Otolaryngologist @ ENT Associates

 Since his return to Auckland, NZ in 2007 he has had appointments as an ENT consultant at Starship Children’s Hospital, Auckland City Hospital, and Green Lane Clinical Centre.
 He is the Clinical Director at Starship Children's Hospital.
 He is a founding member and Director at ENT Associates.

 He is involved in the management of general paediatric and adult ENT disorders with subspecialty emphasis on neurotology, skull base surgery, cochlear implant surgery, bone anchored hearing aids and complex otological surgery.
+He is the first surgeon to perform a brainstem implant in NZ.

 Michel is a selector of the Training Education and Accreditation Committee (TEAC) which coordinates the surgical training of Otolaryngologists in New Zealand, and a past Secretary of the NZ Society of Otolaryngology, Head and Neck Surgery.